 - Degree or higher education equivalent in the field

-- An industry specific certification or qualification
+- Industry-specific certification or qualification

-- Coding ability
+- Coding and computer skills

 - Multiple language skills

 How To List Your Hard Skills On Your Resume